Oswego Middle School staff member tests positive for COVID-19

-OSWEGO - The Oswego City School District (OCSD) was notified by the Oswego County Health Department today that a middle school staff member has tested positive for COVID-19.
+OSWEGO — The Oswego City School District was notified by the Oswego County Department of Health on Friday that a middle school staff member has tested positive for COVID-19.
 The employee was last in the building Nov.
 9.

 Oswego Middle School students have been learning remotely since the beginning of the school year, and the school will continue to operate as normal, according to OCSD Superintendent of Schools Dr. Mathis Calvin III.